oslib/go/README.md

 > export GOROOT=~/go++
 > export GOPATH=
 ```
-The export command should work for Linux and Mac.
+The "export" command should work for Linux and Mac.
 On windows the "set" command would be used to accomplish the same result.
 On each platform these variable may be setup as permanent for each new session with GOROOT pointing to the go++ directory, and GOPATH set to whatever directory is being used for local development.
 The Go++ compiler should be fully backwards compatible and be able to compile any standard golang packages (with the exception of conflicts with new keywords added for the Go++ language).

 The last step is to build the Go++ compiler and related tools:
 ```